• Skip to primary navigation

 • In another bowl, add the liquid ingredients (oil, eggs, sour cream, milk and vanilla) and whisk together until smooth.

-• Add half the liquid to the dry mixture and mix on medium until well combined.
+• Add half the liquid mixture to the dry mixture and mix on medium until well combined, only about 30-45 seconds.

-• Add the second half of the liquid mixture and mix on medium until well combined.
+• Add the second half of the liquid mixture and mix on medium until well combined, only about 20-30 seconds.

 • Scrape down the sides of the bowl and then mix again just until all the ingredients are well incorporated.
 Be very careful not to over-mix.
-(Mixing for a minute or more is too long.)
-Batter will be a little thick.
+Do not mix over 20 seconds here.
+If scratch cake batter is mixed for too long it will cause a dense cake or one that falls in the middle.

 • Cool on a wire rack, in the pans, for about 10-15 minutes, then turn the cakes out onto the racks and allow them to cool completely before covering with buttercream.